jochem06/Proofflow-lsp/README.md

 ## How to use ProofFlow-LSP with ProofFlow:
-Once you have installed the **ProofFlow-LSP** along with the **Pre-requisites**, then you can use the LSP features in **ProofFlow** by also following ADthese steps:
+Once you have installed the **ProofFlow-LSP** along with the **Pre-requisites**, then you can use the LSP features in **ProofFlow** by also following these steps:

 1. Open the **ProofFlow** editor
 2. Select the settings menu in the top right corner of the editor (the gear icon)